Edgewall Software

 I respectfully disagree.
 Severity is how important the bug is (does it cause a crash?) but priority is when to do it.
 Very low severity bugs can be high on priority list if they annoy users for instance. is it possible to keep both priority and severity?

-• summary changed from trac-admin initenv puts severity values into priority table, severity table is empty to trac-admin initenv puts severity values into priority field
+Summary: trac-admin initenv puts severity values into priority table, severity table is empty trac-admin initenv puts severity values into priority field

 I think you're right it is very useful to have both of them.
 But as I understand it is expected to use ticket's 'Type' to model severities (put there defect-blocker, defect-major, etc.).
 This semantic change is making severity field redundant and tickets more general for project management purposes (eg. "task").